tachiyomiorg/website/src/help/faq/README.md

 ### JapScan

 #### Why are some JapScan chapters not loading?
-The **JapScan** extension uses a very complicated method of accesing pages.
+The **JapScan** extension uses a very complicated method of accessing pages.
 If you encounter a manga that does not load or is scrambled, use a different source to read.

 ### Webtoons.com